Cristina Yang: Reviews

-Isaiah Washington's character, Preston Burke's relationship with Yang was highly acclaimed.
+Isaiah Washington's character's relationship with Yang was highly acclaimed.

-Cristina Yang received positive reviews at the start of Grey's Anatomy, and as the series progressed, those reviews turned into widespread acclaim, with Yang becoming an iconic character, not only for the show but for television as a whole.
-Kelli Catana of The Huffington Post referred to Yang as "the best damn character" on the series.
-Her character was included in Comcast's list of "TV's Most Intriguing Characters", with the website describing her as "an engaging, yet comedic factor for the prime-time soap Grey's Anatomy."
-Philadelphia Magazine featured her on its list of the "10 Best Doctors on Television", though it also listed her as one of the "12 Most Annoying Women on TV".
-Mark Perigard of the Boston Herald referred to her Yang's friendship with Meredith Grey as "the secret core of Grey's Anatomy and perhaps creator Shonda Rhimes' greatest contribution to primetime."
-This sentiment was echoed by Kelli Catana of HuffPost, who described the Meredith/Cristina relationship as "probably the most true friendship on network television."

-Yang's friendship with Meredith was a central element of the series and was often listed as one of the best friendships on TV.
-AOL TV ranked them in their "Top 20: TV's Best BFFs", and Entertainment Weekly featured them in its "30 Best TV Bromances/Gal Pals."
+The character received positive reviews from critics at the time of its inception and as the series went on, the reviews turned to widespread acclaim, with Yang going on to become an iconic character not just for Grey's, but for television itself.
+Kelli Catana of The Huffington Post named Yang "the best damn character" of the series.
+Yang appeared in Comcast's list of "TV's Most Intriguing Characters", with the website commenting that she is "an engaging, yet comedic factor for the prime-time soap Grey's Anatomy."
+Philadelphia Magazine included Yang in its list of the "10 Best Doctors on Television".
+However, the same periodical listed her as one of "The 12 Most Annoying Women on TV".
+Mark Perigard of the Boston Herald considers her friendship with Meredith to be "the secret core of Grey's and perhaps creator Shonda Rhimes' greatest contribution to primetime."
+The Huffington Posts writer Kelli Catana agreed, saying: "the Meredith Grey/Cristina Yang relationship is probably the most true friendship on network television."
+Their friendship was listed in AOL TVs "Top 20: TV's Best BFFs" and in Entertainment Weeklys "30 Best TV Bromances/Gal Pals".
 Yahoo!
-Voices included Yang on its list of "The Most Loyal TV Best-Friends of All Time", and Lauren Shotwell of Television Without Pity described her as the only character among the five original interns who "regularly acts like an actual doctor."
+Voices also put Yang on their list of "The Most Loyal TV Best-Friends of All Time".
+Television Without Pity writer Lauren Shotwell claimed Yang is "the only one of these five [residents] that regularly acts like an actual doctor".

-Cristina's romantic relationship with Preston Burke was highly acclaimed.
-IGN regarded as "one of the most interesting relationships on television", while The Orange County Register found their romance "touching and funny."
-However, not all storylines involving their relationship were well received.
-Christopher Monfette of IGN criticized the wedding plot in Season 3, calling it predictable and not compelling.
-Their breakup made UGO.com's list of "The Most Horrible TV Breakups."

-Yang's relationship with Owen Hunt also received praise, with Monfette commenting that their interactions were well-balanced for maximum drama, and they revealed a softer side of Cristina.
-Jennifer Armstrong of Entertainment Weekly praised their relationship, particularly in the episode "Elevator Love Letter", where she said Sandra Oh and Kevin McKidd delivered Emmy-worthy performances.
-Armstrong also noted that Cristina's ability to stand by Owen despite his struggles added depth to her character.